Anti-Money Laundering

 From 1 July 2026, AML/CTF obligations will be extended to high-risk services provided by designated non-financial businesses and professions (DNFBPs) or ‘Tranche 2’ entities.
 The core obligations for these new reporting entities include:

-• Registering with AUSTRAC
+• Enrolling with AUSTRAC

 • Conducting customer due diligence (CDD)